cognitect-labs/test-runner/readme.md

   (is (= 200 (:status (http/get "http://example.com")))))
 ```

-Then to run only integration tests, you could do:
+Then to run only integration tests, you could do one of:

 ```
-clj -M:test -i :integration
+clj -X:test :includes '[:integration]' clj -M:test -i :integration
 ```

-Or to run all tests *except* for integration tests:
+Or to run all tests *except* for integration tests, one of:

 ```
-clj -M:test -e :integration
+clj -X:test :excludes '[:integration]' clj -M:test -e :integration
 ```